 in scientific and scholarly research, including promoting open science and responsible stewardship of research data.
-A robust culture of open access and responsible stewardship of research data will strengthen the research enterprise, enhance research excellence, and benefit Canadian researchers working in international partnerships, as funders around the globe implement more stringent data management requirements.
+A robust culture of open access to research publications and responsible stewardship of research data will strengthen the research enterprise, enhance research excellence, and benefit Canadian researchers working in international partnerships, as funders around the globe implement more stringent data management requirements.

-BUILDING AN INCLUSIVE RESEARCH COMMUNITY:
+BUILDING AN INCLUSIVE RESEARCH COMMUNITY

-We will strengthen our leadership role in creating an equitable, diverse and inclusive research enterprise, through new partnerships with Indigenous organizations and community groups, and further incorporation of EDI principles into our interactions and programs (for example, the Canada Research Chairs programs).
-We will also align our programs and policies with the Accessible Canada Act, to identify, remove and prevent barriers to accessibility.
+We will strengthen our leadership role in creating an equitable, diverse and inclusive research enterprise, through new partnerships with Indigenous organizations and community groups, and further incorporation of EDI principles into our interactions and programs (for example, the Canada Research Chair program).
+We will align our programs and policies with the Accessible Canada Act to identify, move, and prevent barriers to accessibility.
 We will also review and renew our actions that help to ensure a strong Canadian research enterprise in both official languages.